 A development is considered significant to the State if it is over a specific size, is in an environmentally sensitive area or will exceed capital investment value.

-- new educational establishments, hospitals and correctional centres,
+- new education facilities, hospitals and correctional centres

 - energy generating facilities.

-The Minister for Planning is the consent authority for SSD applications.
-SSD applications are assessed by the Department of Planning, Industry and Environment.
-In some cases, the Minister may delegate the decision making function to Department staff.
+The Minister is the consent authority for all other SSD applications.
+In some cases the Minister may delegate his decision-making function to department staff.

 Rapid Assessment Framework